 258. ADVERTISING IN NEWSPAPERS AND OTHER MEDIA.
-Three hours credit.

 The principles of advertising are studied in this course and applied to the different advertising mediums.
-Advertising campaigns are studied and developed.
+Advertising compaigns are studied and developed.
 (For journalism students.)

-RETAIL STORE OPERATION AND MANAGEMENT.
+261. RETAIL STORE OPERATION AND MANAGEMENT.
 Three hours credit.

-Functions of the main divisions of retailing.
+Functions of the main division of retailing.
 Emphasis is on the responsibilities of the store manager and current operating practices.